DeerMaximum/Technische-Alternative-CMI/README.md

 > The loading time of the integration is extended by one minute per configured node on the C.M.I. to avoid triggering the rate limit.
 > The same applies to the setup process

+## Requirements

+* Credentials for an expert user on the C.M.I.

 {% if not installed %}
 ## Installation